NiallBunting/uniffi-rs-dart/README.md

 Use the tool as usual and use the dart language argument during the build `--language dart`.

+## Missing features

+* It seems that foreign callbacks are not fully supported in dart yet as we can't return a value.
+Uniffi expects a return int.

 ---

 The following README is from the original repo